choe220/bloomburrow/content/Culture/Classes.md

 **Rogues** are often found on Bloomburrow as bandits, but some make up adventuring parties as scouts and stealthy ambushers. [[Ratfolk]] are renowned as Rogues for their silent footpads, and especially as psychic Soulknives.

 **Sorcerers** are wielders of innate magic.
-Draconic Sorcery might arise from dragons who come through Omenpaths to Bloomburrow (often becoming birds).
+Draconic Sorcery might arise from dragons who come through [[Omenpath|Omenpaths]] to Bloomburrow (often becoming birds).
 Wild Sorcery might arise from the [[Calamity Beasts]].
 Aberrant and Clockwork sorcery arise from planes beyond Bloomburrow.

 **Warlocks** make pacts with powerful creatures to obtain magic.
 A Celestial Patron might be a [[Batfolk]] ancestor.
 Fey and Fiend Patrons are powerful beings from other planes in the MtG multiverse, while a Great Old One Patron might be the snail **Grotgyre**.